 The breed is known for its loyalty.

-But due to its background as a fighter, it requires stringent training and socialization in order to mediate any aggressive tendencies within these Japanese puppy breeds.
+But due to its background as a fighter, it requires stringent socialization in order to mediate any aggressive tendencies within these Japanese puppy breeds.

 In addition, the Tosa is not recommended for first-time dog owners.